toru173/nomi-discord-python/README.md

 !['Bot' Screenshot](./docs/images/readme/'Bot'%20Screenshot.png)

 We need to give your Nomi permission to access certain information about users on you Discord server, like their username, what they wrote in their message, and whether or not they're online.
-Make sure everything underneath 'Privileged Gateway Intents' is on, like in the following image:
+Scroll down and check that everything underneath 'Privileged Gateway Intents' is on, like in the following image:

 !['Pivileged Gateway Intents' Screenshot](./docs/images/readme/'Pivileged%20Gateway%20Intents'%20Screenshot.png)

-Make sure you save your changes.
+Save your changes.

 !['Pivileged Gateway Intents - Save Changes' Screenshot](./docs/images/readme/'Pivileged%20Gateway%20Intents%20-%20Save%20Changes'%20Screenshot.png)

-Make sure to get you Discord API Key while on this screen.
+Make sure you copy your Discord API Key while on this screen.
 See the next section for more information.

 </details>